sheenzhaox/my_interview_questions/cpp.md

 A: The default member and base-class access specifiers are different.

 Q: How many ways are there to initialize an int with a constant?<br />
-A: Two.

-There are two formats for initializers in C++ as shown in the example that follows.
+A: There are *_two_* formats for initializers in C++ as shown in the example that follows.
 The first format uses the traditional C notation.
 The second format uses constructor notation.
 ```C++
 int foo = 123;